 Dr. Daria Koscinski, Postdoctoral Associate: Comparative landscape genetics of swallowtail butterflies in fragmented landscapes.
 Daria went on to become a Conservation Biologist with the Carolinian Canada Coalition and later the Thames Talbot Land Trust.

 Benoit Talbot, Ph.D.: Genetic attributes of host association in an ectoparasite of bats (Jointly supervised with Dr. Brock Fenton).
-Benoit will be starting a post-doc at the University of Ottawa with Dr. Manisha Kulkarni.
+Benoit moved on to a post-doc at the University of Ottawa with Dr. Manisha Kulkarni.

 Gordana, Rasic, Ph.D.: Developing a model system in landscape genetics using the insect inhabitants of pitcher plants.
 Gordana moved on to a post-doctoral position at the University of Melbourne in Dr. Ary Hoffmann’s lab.

 Lindsay Crawford, Ph.D.: Conservation and population genetics of butterflies in fragmented habitats.
 Lindsay went on to become a Health Canada Science Policy Fellow and now works for Environment & Climate Change Canada.

 Jenna Siu, M.Sc.: Edge responses of swallowtail butterflies in a fragmented landscape.
 Jenna went on to work in the Conservation field and is now with the Nature Conservancy of Canada.

 John O’Leary, M.Sc.: Population and landscape genetics of the pitcher plant flesh fly across Algonquin Provincial Park, Ontario.
 John went on to medical school.

 Kristina Zilic, M.Sc.: Population genetic structure of the pitcher plant mosquito across multiple spatial scales using AFLP markers.
 Kristina went on to law school and now works in the area of intellectual property law.

 Katie Millette, M.Sc.: Landscape genetics of the pitcher flesh fly across spatial scales: Effects of habitat composition and configuration.
 Katie went to McGill University to do her Ph.D. with Dr. Melania Cristescu.